tungtt22/slack-lambda-functions/README.md

      - [x] Turn-on
      - [x] Turn-off
      - [x] Get status
+     - [x] Get all tag of RDS and EC2 instances
      - [ ] Set schedule for turn-on and turn-off instance
      - [ ] Approval for turn-on and turn-off instance